codingburgas/9th-grade-html-project-techscape/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 ## 💡ABOUT THE PROJECT
-<h2 id="about-the-project">About The Project</h2>

 <p align="justify">
-    <p>Welcome to the Techscape project - our goal is to support firefighters in their daily work by giving them easy access to real-time information such as team schedules, vehicle availability, equipment details, and active incident reports, so they can respond faster, stay organized, and work more efficiently in critical situations..</p>
+    <p>Welcome to the Techscape project - our goal is to support firefighters in their daily work by giving them easy access to real-time information such as team schedules, vehicle availability, equipment details, and active incident reports, so they can respond faster, stay organized, and work more efficiently in critical situations.</p>
 </p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)